Theories & Philosophy of Detoxification

 COPs can be done daily.
-They are especially useful during a fast or cleansing program.
-You may also using COPs for indigestion, abdominal discomfort, gas, and cramping.
+They are instrumental during a fast or cleansing program.
+You may also use COPs for indigestion, abdominal discomfort, gas, and cramping.

-Contraindications: Do not use heat with uterine growths, bleeding, pregnancy, ulcers or while menstruating.
+Do not use heat with uterine growths, bleeding, pregnancy, ulcers, or while menstruating.
 Do not fall asleep while using the electric heating pad.

 - Increase elimination and stimulate bowel movements.
-Coffee acts as an astringent in the colon and cleans the colon walls
+Coffee acts as an astringent in the colon and cleanses the colon walls.

-- Stimulating toxin elimination – have been found to increase the production of Glutathione Peroxidase by the liver, which activates Glutathione, the major anti-oxidant in the body.
+- Stimulating toxin elimination has been found to increase Glutathione Peroxidase’s production by the liver, which activates Glutathione, the major antioxidant in the body.
 Anti-oxidants work to remove harmful free radicals and toxins from the body.

-- Enhance digestion – coffee enemas increase bile flow and removes toxins in the large intestine
+- Enhance digestion by increasing bile flow and removes toxins in the large intestine

-- Stimulates the liver – especially helpful for slow oxidizers, usually people with impaired digestion.
+- Stimulating the liver is especially helpful for slow oxidizers, usually people with impaired digestion.